Last week, we started our series on the pursuit for the “perfect

 To read more about Dr. De Silva and his studies, you can see

-him here: http://www.londonfacialplasticsurgery.co.uk/
+him here: https://www.londonfacialplasticsurgery.co.uk/

 I will finish this blog with a great quote from Tina Fey: